Flyyta/Flyyta-Blog/content/node-ssg.md

 ### Hosting

 I personally like using [Zeit Now](https://now.sh) for hosting but some other free options I like as well are [Netlify](https://netlify.com) and [GitHub Pages](https://github.io).
 Since `now` integrates so well with npm build scripts that output to a public directory, all I had to do was run `now --prod` in the root of the directory (when you run it the first time it'll ask you some configuration questions the default answer to all of them is fine).
 Now everytime I want to update my blog all I have to run is `now --prod` again and it'll update my blog and run `npm run build` by default.

-### Final Thoughts

-Thanks for reading this very long article.
-I hope you learnt a little something about nodejs.
-I personally learnt a lot about the `fs` api and enjoyed making this a lot.
-I liked it so much that I actually ended up switching my personal blog from gatsby to this.
-That might be a bad decision but I can always work it out later.
-Just a reminder you can find all the source code on GitHub so feel free to fork it or open an issue if you find something wrong.

-I'm gonna keep working on this to fine tune it to my needs, and maybe experiment with a few different things like maybe [lit-html](https://github.com/polymer/lit-html) or [mustache](https://github.com/janl/mustache.js/) for templating.
-But for now that's it for this post, see you in another one very soon.
-Peace ✌